TorreBooj/js-data-types/readme.md

 => 5
 ```

 There's our first brush with JavaScript objects!
-Did I mention that you can use strings like objects, too?
+You can use strings like objects, too.

 Strings have other [methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#Methods) as well that allow you to manipulate the string and access information about the string: